Tuesday, 1 June 2010

 Some Preliminary Notes on Ideology and Politics in the Parliamentary Armies 1645-9 Mark Kishlansky

-1. Kishlansky begins this chapter in very sarcastic mood.
-He attacks the concept that it is possible to draw wider social conclusions from the debate that took place inside the New Model Army.
+1. Kishlansky begins this chapter in a very sarcastic mood.
+Kishlansky attacks the concept that it is possible to draw wider social conclusions from the debate that took place in the New Model Army.
 Ideology inside the army has been exaggerated and misconceived.

 3. He opposes that class has any bearing on how a person thinks or behaves.
 He rejects ‘the conception that social being determines social consciousnesses.
 Kishlansky doubts the amount of radical literature available to the army.
 His use of the term “intellectual historians” is curious to say the least.
 Even historians hostile to what has commonly been the common coin of radical or Marxist writers have agreed that philosophy of some kind played a significant part in army.
 Kishlansky calls for a complete rethink on what ideas did motivate individual soldiers.

 4. "Hill’s achievements were twofold.
 Firstly he identified the mid-seventeenth century crisis as a revolution, which in the case of Britain overthrew the rule of one class and brought another to power.
 Secondly he recognised that revolutions are made by the mass of the population and that for a revolution to take place the consciousness of that mass of people must change, since revolutions are not made by a few people at the top although the character of their leadership is crucial at certain points.
 These achievements were considerable at the time and are of continuing relevance today, when historians increasingly reject any serious economic or social analysis and argue that revolutions are nothing but the work of a tiny group of conspirators".
 Ann Talbot